 The best jobs for teens are in the food service industry.
 You get to meet lots of new people, serve them good food, and make some money on the side.
 Restaurant work provides an environment perfect for building customer-service experience, time management skills, and social interaction with others around you.
 Which can help give you a head start as an adult who needs to interact with many different people daily.

+How to make money as a 15-year-old restaurant worker?
 A lot goes into being successful at this job, though; not only do they need the appropriate credentials but excellent hygiene practices too, these two things will come up again below.

 The first most important thing about working behind any kind of counter is that it doesn’t matter if it is flipping burgers or slinging hash: show up on time every single morning or don’t bother coming back because no boss wants someone who just does what they feel like doing when their there regardless how long their break ends up being.